Zywave/booster/src/_areas/design-system/components/tooltips.md

 ---
 ## Usage

-* Tooltips are unobtrusive messages that provide the user with simple information when hovering over a page element.
+Tooltips are user-triggered messages that help provide additional information to the page element during the user's workflow.
+It is usually activated by a mouse-hover action or keyboard-hover action.

-* Tooltips are anchored to the page element in which they are referencing.
+* Tooltips can be paired with any page element, such as icons, buttons, texts etc.
 * These messages should not be critical for the user to read and there should be no action included within them.
 * Tooltips trigger on hover and remain active until the user is no longer hovering over that page element.
 A 200ms dissolve transition fades tooltips on and off the page.

-## Usage

-* Use a tooltip to help users understand unknown or unfamiliar objects that are not described directly on the page.
-* To provide information to users when they need it, and to help free up screen space
-* Use a tooltip when a control does not have a text label to explain it.

 - - -

 ## Types